Ethics of care: In politics

 It is often suggested that the ethics of care is only applicable within families and groups of friends, but many feminist theorists have argued against this suggestion, including Ruddick, Manning, Held, and Tronto.
 Attempts have been made to apply principles from the ethics of care more generally, by identifying values in one particular caring relationship and applying these values to other situations.
 Moral values are seen as embedded in acts of care.

 The ethics of care is contrasted with theories based on the "liberal individual" and a social contract, following Locke and Hobbes.
 Ethics-of-care theorists note that in many situations, such as childhood, there are very large power imbalances between individuals, and so these relationships are based on care rather than any form of contract.
 Noting the power imbalances that can exist in society, it is argued that care may be a better basis to understand society than freedom and social contracts.

+In Contemporary Art

+Care ethics has been applied to artistic practice, methodology, and institutional culture under the framework of Ethics of care in contemporary art.
+Rooted in the foundational work of Mierle Laderman Ukeles, whose Manifesto for Maintenance Art (1969) elevated everyday acts of maintenance, as cleaning, repairing, sustaining, to the status of artistic practice, ethics of care in the contemporary art foregrounds process over product, collective maintenance over individual authorship, and interdependence over creative autonomy.
+These principles have since expanded into socially engaged art, participatory practice, community-based creation, and feminist institutional critique.